EC-USGS/pywatershed/doc/index.rst

 with software design, process representation, and data fusion in the context of well-established hydrologic process modeling.

-The Python language was choosen because it is accessible to a wide audience of potential contributors which will help foster community development and experimentation.
+The Python language was chosen because it is accessible to a wide audience of potential contributors which will help foster community development and experimentation.
 A large number of advanced libraries available for Python can also be applied to hdyrologic modeling, including libraries for parallelism, data